Donating in emergencies

 Also, donated goods do not often meet actual needs.
 Recovery organisers will appeal for specific items as needed.

-Corporate donations are coordinated by the State Recovery Office (SRO), part of the Department for Communities and Social Inclusion (DCSI).
+Corporate donations are coordinated by the State Recovery Office (SRO), part of the Department of Human Services (DHS).
 Companies are encouraged to donate cash where possible.

 For corporate offers of goods and services, companies are invited to contact the SRO to discuss the details of their offer, the need for the goods or services in the affected community and delivery, storage and distribution.

 Please register with the SRO if you wish to offer: